-Further analysis by Gautam et al. (2021) reconfirms this finding in an illustrative scenario that assumes all countries concertedly repurpose current coupled subsidies into conditional payments to farmers adopting higher productivity and lower emission-intensity technologies, and supplement them with additional government support for R&D in such technologies and infrastructural improvements.
-This would not only help reduce GHG emissions from both agricultural production and land-use change by about 40%, but would also increase yields globally, improve farm incomes in developing countries, reduce poverty and hunger, and make the cost of a nutritionally adequate diet affordable to more poor people (see Table 1 and Annex Figure A.1).
+Further analysis by Gautam et al. (2021) reconfirms this finding in an illustrative scenario that assumes all countries concertedly repurpose current coupled subsidies for payments to farmers conditioned to adoption of higher productivity and lower emission-intensity technologies and supplemented by additional government support for R&D in such technologies and infrastructural improvements.
+This would not only help reduce GHG emissions from both agricultural production and land-use change by about 40 per cent, it would also increase yields globally, improve farm incomes in developing countries, reduce poverty and hunger, and more poor people would be able to afford the cost of a nutrition-adequate diet, as well as improving global welfare, reducing global inequalities and improving biodiversity (see Table 1 and also Annex Figure A.1).
+In this way the proposed agricultural and food policy reform, if concerted globally, will provide win-win solutions for making simultaneous progress towards SDGs 1, 2, 8, 10, 13 and 15.